List of The Real Housewives of New York City episodes: Season 7 (2015)

 Drescher departed as a series regular.
 Frankel and de Lesseps rejoined the cast as series regulars.
 Dorinda Medley joined the cast.

 Season 8 (2016)

 Thomson and Taekman departed as series regulars.
 Jules Wainstein joined the cast.

 Season 9 (2017)

 Wainstein departed as a series regular.
 Tinsley Mortimer joined the cast.

 Season 10 (2018)

 Season 11 (2019)

 Radziwill departed as a series regular.
 Barbara Kavovit served in a recurring capacity.

 Season 12 (2020)

 Frankel departed as a series regular.
 Mortimer departed as a series regular after episode 11.
 Leah McSweeney joined the cast.
 Elyse Slaine served in a recurring capacity.

 Season 13 (2021)

 Medley departed as a series regular.
 Eboni K. Williams joined the cast.
 Thomson and Bershan Shaw served in recurring capacities.

 Season 14 (2023)

 de Lesseps, Singer, Morgan, McSweeney and Williams departed as series regulars.
-Sai De Silva, Ubah Hassan, Erin Dana Lichy, Jenna Lyons, Jessel Taank, and Brynn Whitfield are introduced as new series regulars.
+Sai De Silva, Ubah Hassan, Erin Lichy, Jenna Lyons, Jessel Taank, and Brynn Whitfield are introduced as new series regulars.

+Season 15 (2024–2025)

+Racquel Chevremont joined the cast.
+Rebecca Minkoff served in a recurring capacity.